scikit-hep/pyhepmc/README.md

 ## License

-pyhepmc-ng is covered by the BSD 3-clause license, but the license only applies to the binding code.
-The BSD 3-clause license text can be found in the `LICENSE` file.
-The connected external libraries HepMC3 and pybind11 are covered by other licenses, as described in the respective `LICENSE` files of these repositories.
+pyhepmc-ng is covered by the BSD 3-clause license, see the `LICENSE` file for details.
+This license only applies to the pyhepmc-ng code.
+The connected external libraries HepMC3 and pybind11 are covered by other licenses, as described in their respective `LICENSE` files.